-Poland is one of those rare, underestimated tourist pearls that amaze from the first moment and open from a special fabulous side.
-It is difficult to imagine that you are in Europe, because own currency, language and traditions strongly distinguish it from the western neighbors.
-However, if you decide to discover this colorful country, then boldly choose a way away from the popular Warsaw and Krakow, and you will never regret it!
+Poland is one of those rare pearls underestimated by tourists, which amaze from the first moments and open from a special fabulous side.
+It is difficult to imagine that you are in Europe here, since its currency, language and traditions make it very different from its western neighbors.
+However, if you decide to discover this colorful country, then feel free to choose a path away from the popular Warsaw and Krakow, and you will never regret it!

 Top 10 interesting places and activities:

-Learn about the history in the National Museum in Warsaw
+Learn about the country's history at the National Museum in Warsaw

 Sights map of Poland

 Travel in Poland

 The history of Poland is the history of great conquests, religious conflicts and cultural Renaissance.
 Since its founding in the 10th century, Poland has experienced several periods of decline and extensive development, several vassal oaths and a great many wars.
 Poles fought with the Germans, Czechs, Slovaks, Kievans, Prussians and even the Tatar-Mongols.
 At the same time, Poland has always been a strong state in Europe, which was reckoned with and feared to fight.
 In the period of 13-17 centuries, Poland repeatedly united with neighboring states, creating large-scale Polish-Lithuanian unions and finally the Polish-Lithuanian Commonwealth, which the Austrians, Prussians and Russians tried to conquer as many as three times, and it was revived like a phoenix!
 But after the third division, Poland as a state for a short time ceased to exist altogether.